konstpan/weblogic-docker-image/README.md

 To set resources and deploy apps and libraries we use WLST.
 You cand find a full command reference at https://docs.oracle.com/cd/E24329_01/web.1211/e24490/quick_ref.htm.

+To customize you have to update <code>deploy.py</code> file with your instructions.

 To build:

 <code>docker build -t wls .</code>